-Some businesses like to set waiting list expiration times and cancellation cutoff limits low to accomodate members' busy and uncertain schedules.
-If a class is at 5pm, it's likely that if someone cancels at 3:45pm someone else on the waiting list will be around to take the spot.
+Some businesses like to set waiting list expiration times and cancellation cutoff limits low to accommodate members' busy and uncertain schedules.
+If a class is at 5 pm, it's likely that if someone cancels at 3:45 pm someone else on the waiting list will be around to take the spot.
 However, it's much less likely that someone will claim an open spot in a morning class that becomes available to the waiting list overnight.
 The blackout period effectively lets you set different cancellation limits for morning and evening classes without a bunch of configuration.

 Can people still cancel registrations and register for sessions during nightly blackouts?

 Yes.
 The blackout affects time limits for waitlist spot expiration and registration cancellations only.
-Customers can still register for sessions, cancel registrations (if they're allowed to), and do everything else they've always been able to do.
+Customers can still register and unregister from sessions, and do everything else they've always been able to do.